Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 This just seems to have a little more of an agricole flavor.
 Smells and tastes of sugar cane, a peppery spice, and wet stone (in a good way).

-The only reason I didn't rate it higher is because I don't like agricole's as much as traditional aged rums.
+The only reason I didn't rate it higher is because I don't like agricole's nearly as much as traditional aged rums.

 This was a positive surprise for me! the bottle is from 2013 and have also notes from tropical fruits.
 I like it plain but many use to do Punch.